ucsb-cs148-f21/project-t10-animelist/team/sprint01/lab02.md

 ## Rowan
 I finished my Hello World app and deployed it to Heroku.
 I plan to begin the Sprint planning meeting to have user stories prepared on kanban board.
 I intend to take a look at the sprint, look at issues, and assign some to myself or others.

+## Collective
+By the end of next meeting, we will collectively decide on a tech stack and being Sprint planning.

 # Hello World Demo and Tech Stacks

 ## Christopher